Boris Nemtsov: Political views

-Assassination
+In his report “Putin.
+War” on August 26, 2014, Nemtsov appealed to the Russian armed forces to stop the invasion of eastern Ukraine At any moment you may be sent (and some have already been sent) to fight in Ukraine.
+Putin, as Commander-in-Chief, well knows that the use of Russian Armed Forces in eastern Ukraine is illegal.
+He has no mandate for war, no authorization from the Federation Council to deploy troops abroad.
+That’s why you fight without insignia, with your military vehicles’ identification marks painted over.
+That’s why he lies, claiming you got “lost” in the Luhansk and Donetsk regions.
+That’s why your comrades from the 76th Airborne Division, Leonid Kichatkin and Alexander Osipov, are secretly buried in the Pskov cemetery, and their relatives are threatened with losing benefits if they speak the truth.
+Because this war is illegal, you and your families have no rights.
+Putin and your commanders will disown you at any moment, claiming they never sent you to war, and your relatives will never uncover the truth if something happens to you.
+You swore an oath to defend the Motherland from enemies, but not to fight against the fraternal, Orthodox Ukrainian people.
+The war in Ukraine is a crime with no statute of limitations.
+This war serves Russia’s enemies.
+This is not your war.
+This is not our war.
+This is Putin’s war for his power and money.
+This is the war of his billionaire friends—Rottenberg, Timchenko, Yanunin—and their enrichment.
+Remember, you are fighting and dying for them, not for Russia.

+Death

 Nemtsov's fears

 Less than three weeks before his murder, on 10 February, Nemtsov wrote on Russia's Sobesednik news website that his 87-year-old mother was afraid Putin would kill him.
 He added that his mother was also afraid for oligarch Mikhail Khodorkovsky and anti-corruption activist Alexei Navalny.
 When asked if he himself was afraid for his life, Nemtsov answered: "Yes, not as strongly as my mother, but still..."
 In an extended version of the interview, Nemtsov reportedly added: "I am just joking.
 If I were afraid of Putin, I wouldn't be in this line of work."

-Two weeks prior to his assassination, Nemtsov had met "with an old friend", Yevgenia Albats, editor of The New Times magazine, to discuss his research into Putin's role in the Ukraine conflict.
+Two weeks prior to his assassination, Nemtsov had met "with an old friend", Yevgenia Albats, editor of The New Times magazine, to discuss his research into Putin's role in the war in Ukraine.
 Albats said that Nemtsov "was afraid of being killed", adding:And he was trying to convince himself, and me, they wouldn't touch him because he was a [former] member of the Russian government, a vice premier, and they wouldn't want to create a precedent.
 Because as he said, one time the power will change hands in Russia again, and those who served Putin wouldn't want to create this precedent.